TobiasPiontek/MoogleGaps/README.md

         - Detailed [tagging information](https://wiki.openstreetmap.org/wiki/Tag:natural%3Dcoastline) for coastlines

 #### Task 3: Distinguish between Water and Land
-- Implement the point in polygon test to determine if a certain position is inthe ocean (aka passable for ships).
+Implement the point in polygon test to determine if a certain position is inthe ocean (aka passable for ships).
 Be aware the latitude and longitude arenot coordinates on a plane.
-Use the spherical model of the earth to do yourcalculations.
+Use the spherical model of the earth to do your calculations.
 - Resources
     - [Many calculations for lat long points](http://www.movable-type.co.uk/scripts/latlong.html)
     - [Calculations with lat long but converted into vectors first](http://www.movable-type.co.uk/scripts/latlong-vectors.html)